-Register Here > First Series WORKSHOP IS FULL (please plan to attend the 3 sequential meetings)
+Register Here > First Series (please plan to attend the 3 sequential meetings)

-Register Here > Second Series WORKSHOP IS FULL (please plan to attend the 3 sequential meetings)
+Register Here > Second Series (please plan to attend the 3 sequential meetings)

 Given that the workshop will be presented in three sessions and that the material will build on the skills learned the previous week, we ask that participants make a commitment to attending all three sessions, sequentially.

 Bring your favorite snack, we’ll bring our favorite skills.
 This four-week series workshop will help students navigate stress during the busiest times of the semester by learning and practicing new skills.
 Students are encouraged to attend all four sessions, but not required.

 Weekly open space that provides easy access to informal, confidential consultations with UCC counselors.
 Counselors can provide solutions and referrals to other campus and off-campus resources.
 Appointments are first-come, first-serve, and students may be in the zoom waiting room for up to 15 minutes.
 Please select a link to join a Drop-in Consultation Zoom Meeting.